mmooney/MMDB.RazorEmail/readme.md

 # MMDB Razor Email #

-## Format your object with Razor and send it via email in one line of code, from any .NET app.##
+## Format an object into HTML with Razor and send it via email in one line of code, from any .NET app.##

 NuGet: http://nuget.org/packages/MMDB.RazorEmail